eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/tractusx-edc/docs/kit/operation-view/page03_local_setup_controlplane.md

 ## Building

-TractusX EDC is build with Gradle.
+Tractus-X EDC is build with Gradle.
 The following command creates the default control plane as a docker container:

 ```shell
 ./gardlew :edc-controlplane:edc-controlplane-postgresql-hashicorp-vault:dockerize